openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `record`: OPTIONAL.
 JSON object representing the record used to perform the identity verification.
 It consists of the following properties:

 * `type`: REQUIRED.
 String denoting the type of electronic record.
 For information on predefined identity evidence values see [@!predefined_values].
 The OP MAY use other than the predefined values in which case the RPs will either be unable to process the assertion, just store this value for audit purposes, or apply bespoken business logic to it.
 * `personal_number`: OPTIONAL.
-String representing an identifier that is assigned to the End-User and is not limited to being used in one document, for example a national identification number, personal identity number, citizen number, social security number, driver number, account number, customer number, licensee number, etc.
+String representing an identifier that is assigned to the End-User and is not limited to being used in one record, for example a national identification number, personal identity number, citizen number, social security number, driver number, account number, customer number, licensee number, etc.
 * `created_at`: OPTIONAL.
 The time the record was created as ISO 8601:2004 [@!ISO8601-2004] `YYYY-MM-DDThh:mm[:ss]TZD` format.
 * `date_of_expiry`: OPTIONAL.
 The date the evidence will expire as ISO 8601:2004 [@!ISO8601-2004] `YYYY-MM-DD` format.
 * `source`: OPTIONAL.
 JSON object containing information about the source of this record.
 This object consists of the following properties: